MCPI-Revival/minecraft-pi-reborn/README.md

 This is also compatible with MCPE 0.6.1.

 ### Limitations
-- Player data is not saved because of limitations with MCPE LAN worlds
+- Player inventories are not saved because of limitations with MCPE LAN worlds
   - An easy workaround is to place your inventory in a chest before logging off
 - Survival mode servers are only compatible with ``minecraft-pi-docker`` clients